AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleFamilyType/CreateClassInstance.md

 RoleFamilyType.CreateClassInstance Method
 =========================================
-AutomationML 2.1 APICreates a RoleRequirements object as an instance of this RoleClass object.
+Creates a RoleRequirements object as an instance of this RoleClass object.
 All Base-Class references are resolved to create the instance - copying the Attribute and ExternalInterface objects to the created RoleRequirements object.
 The IDs of the ExternalInterface objects are made unique.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)